Jon-Webb-79/c_libs/README.rst

 c_libs
 ######

+**NOTE:** This library is in the process of being ported to the CSalt library and will be discontinuous at some point in the near future.
+The CSalt library can be found at `CSalt <https://github.com/Jon-Webb-79/csalt>`_

 This library contains C functions and generic operators that enable pre-defined data structures, generic print statements, random number generators, and file readers.
 This library implements generic operators to simplify the user interface.
 Unlike traditional macros, a generic operator